c20xh2/EveWifi/README.md

 Right now the script will only find "Active" clients, if the target is not showing in the list it's because the client is not currently sending/receiving any data.
 You can choose to deauth all clients to disconnect idle devices.
 ## To do:

-- Remove aircrack-ng dependency, use iwconfig instead to put interface in monitor mode.
 - Add "Deauth all access point" function.
 - Split functions and class in files instead of having everything in EveWifi.py
 - Add comments to script